justeat/JustTweak/README.md

 }
 ```

 The order of the objects in the `configurations` array defines the priority of the configurations.
-The `MutableTweaksConfiguration` with the highest priority, such as `UserDefaultsTweaksConfiguration` in the example above, will be used to load the `TweaksConfigurationViewController` UI.
-The `JSONTweaksConfiguration` should have the lowest priority as it provides the default values from a local configuration.
+The `MutableTweaksConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to load the `TweaksViewController` UI.
+The `LocalConfiguration` should have the lowest priority as it provides the default values from a local configuration.

 ### Usage